-- 58. Jennifer complains to her friends every Friday night about her job.
+- 58. Jennifer complains to her friends every Friday night about the stresses and hassles of her job.
 Each week she tells them she is going to leave her company even though she has been working there for five years.
 Jennifer is likely to be

 - a. high in conscientiousness.

 - b. high in neuroticism.

-(b) c. d. low in agreeableness. high in extraversion.
-Difficult/Evaluation
+- c. low in agreeableness.

+- d. high in extraversion.

+- (b) Difficult/Evaluation

-59. is the degree to which a person is anxious, irritable, aggressive and
+- 59. is the degree to which a person is anxious, irritable, aggressive and moody.

-moo •

-a.
+- a.
 Neuroticism

-b.
+- b.
 Extraversion

-C. Conscientiousness

-d.
-Openness

-(a) Easy/Knowledge

-60. People who exhibit the Big 5 personality characteristic of openness would be

-most t likely to work in which of the following firms?

-a. an entrepreneurial start-up in the high tech industry

-b. a large discount retailer like Wal-Mart

-C. a large fast food franchise

-/- \ d. a small business that makes cardboard boxes

-(a) Difficult/Synthesis

-61. ss a variety of occupations and jobs, what is the one personality trait that

-t uniformly predicts how high a person's performance will be?

-a. conscientiousness

-b. extraversion

-C. agreeableness

-(-) d. openness Madium/Anglucia

-(a) Medium/Analysis

-62. Which personality characteristic tends to lead to effectiveness in jobs with a lot of

-ortunities to interact with others?

-a. b. openness conscientiousness.

-D. C. extraversion

-d. agreeableness

-(c) u.
-Medium/Analysis

-63. Which of the following statements about the personality trait agreeableness is

-FALS

-a.
-People high in agreeableness tend to exhibit strong helping behavior.

-b.
-All occupations look to hire people who are high in agreeableness.

-C. People high in agreeableness tend to be less effective at providing

-ام constructive criticism.

-d. d.
-People high in agreeableness are very likeable and get along well with others.

-(b) Otrici Medium/Analysis

-64. Empathy is to agreeableness as sociability is to

-a. · neuroticism.

-b. conscientiousness.

-C. openness.

-- d. extraversion.

-- (d) Medium/Comprehension

-- 65. Which of the following statements regarding the Big 5 personality traits is NOT true?

-- a.
-Individuals high in extraversion are model employees.

-- b.
-Individuals high in openness seek feedback on what they are doing and thus adjust to their jobs more quickly.

 - c.
-Conscientiousness is related to career success.
+Conscientiousness

 - d.
-Individuals high in neuroticism tend to create unfair work climates if they become managers.
+Openness

+- (a) Easy/Knowledge

+- 60. People who exhibit the Big 5 personality characteristic of openness would be most likely to work in which of the following firms?

+- a. an entrepreneurial start-up in the high tech industry

+- b. a large discount retailer like Wal-Mart

+- c. a large fast food franchise

+- d. a small business that makes cardboard boxes

 - (a) Difficult/Synthesis

-- Which of the following is NOT a dimension by which individuals are grouped in the Myers-Briggs Type Indicator (MBTI)?
+- Across a variety of occupations and jobs, what is the one personality trait that most uniformly predicts how high a person's performance will be?

-- a. seeing/hearing
+- a. conscientiousness

-- b. thinking/feeling
+- b. extraversion

-- c. extraversion/intraversion
+- c. agreeableness

-- d. judgment/perception
+- d. openness

-- (a) Easy/Knowledge
+- (a) Medium/Analysis

-- 67. In the Myers-Briggs Type Indicator, what dimension describes those who derive their energy from inside?
+- 62. Which personality characteristic tends to lead to effectiveness in jobs with a lot of opportunities to interact with others?

-- a. intuition
+- a. openness

-- b. perception
+- b. conscientiousness.

-- c. introversion
+- c. extraversion

-- d. judgment
+- d. agreeableness

-- (c) Easy/Knowledge
+- (c) Medium/Analysis

-- 68. According to the Myers-Briggs Type Indicator, what dimension describes those who would like to have clarity and closure?

-- a. thinking

-- b. feeling

-- c. intuition

-- d. iudament

-- (d) Easy/Knowledge

-- 69. Which of the following statements about the Myers-Briggs Type Indicator is INCORRECT?
+- 63. Which of the following statements about the personality trait agreeableness is accurate?

 - a.
-The original objective of the MBTI was to aid World War II veterans in identifying the occupation that would suit their personalities.
+People high in agreeableness tend to exhibit strong aggressive behavior.

 - b.
-The MBTI relies on types, not traits.
+All occupations look to hire people who are high in agreeableness.

 - c.
-The MBTI is a very effective tool to use in making selection decisions.
+People high in agreeableness tend to be less effective at providing constructive criticism.

 - d.
-The MBTI classifies people into one of sixteen types.
+People high in agreeableness have difficulty getting along with others.

 - (c) Medium/Analysis

-- 70. Which of the following statements is true with regard to research on individual differences?
+- 64. Empathy is to agreeableness as sociability is to neuroticism. a. b. conscientiousness.
+C. openness. d. extraversion.
+Medium/Comprehension (d) 65.
+Which of the following statements regarding the Big 5 personality traits is true?
+Individuals high in extraversion are model employees.
+Individuals high in openness seek feedback on what they are doing and b. thus adjust to their jobs more quickly.
+Conscientiousness is related to how well employees get along with C. others.
+Individuals high in neuroticism tend to be better performers. d. (b) Difficult/Synthesis 66.
+Which of the following is a dimension by which individuals are grouped in the Myers-Briggs Type Indicator (MBTI)? seeing/hearing b. organized/disorganized extraversion/intraversion C. emotional instability d. (c) Easy/Knowledge 67.
+In the Myers-Briggs Type Indicator, what dimension describes those who derive their energy from inside? intuition a. b. perception introversion C. d. judgment (c) Easy/Knowledge 68.
+According to the Myers-Briggs Type Indicator, what dimension describes those who would like to have clarity and closure? thinking a. b. feeling intuition C. iudament d. - (d) Easy/Knowledge - 69.
+Which of the following statements about the Myers-Briggs Type Indicator is accurate? - a.
+The original objective of the MBTI was to determine whether World War II veterans would successfully readjust to civilian life after the military. - b.
+The MBTI relies on types, not traits. - c.
+The MBTI is a very effective tool to use in making selection decisions. - d.
+The MBTI classifies people based on observing their behavior. - (b) Medium/Analysis - 70.
+Which of the following statements is true with regard to research on individual differences?

-- Teams dominated by positive affective people experience higher levels of absenteeism.
+- a.
+Teams dominated by positive affective people experience higher levels of absenteeism. - b.

-- b.
 People with a low openness trait are more likely to start their own business. - c.
 Agreeable people are less likely to engage in change-oriented communication. - d.
 Social monitors are rated as lower in performance.